Utthara Unni: As a dancer

-As a film maker and singer
+Film career

 Utthara's directorial debut was through a short film Randaam Varavu featuring her mother Urmila Unni.
 The film won her five awards for best direction.
 She later directed a supernatural short-film featuring Urmila Unni and Devan called Ninth Month.
 Her next short film Paw Prints featuring Siddique is a short film is about relationship between a man and a dog.
 She has also created music videos and documentaries.
 Utthara Unni is also an acclaimed singer and has released a music album titled Pathirapontheril..

-As an actress and model

 She made her debut in the Tamil film Vavval Pasanga (2012) directed by Suresh.
 Her first Malayalam film was Edavappathy, directed by Lenin Rajendran.
 Utthara portrayed dual roles of Vasavadatta (a famous character from Kumaran Asan's poem Karuna) and a modern girl Yamini in the parallel story of the film.
 Her performance was critically acclaimed and won her the Kerala Film Critics Association Award for the best upcoming actor (debut).

-As a TV show host

 Utthara started her TV career in 2015 with a show called Mambazham in Kairali TV.
 Currently, she is hosting a reality show on Amrita TV called Autumn Leaf to find the best music band in Kerala.